osu-mlpp/roadmap/roadmap.md

-# Goal and Estimated Algorithm Parts
+# Goal
 The goal of this project is to try to define a more accurate way to define a score's pp value on a map using existing map statistics and machine learning.

+# General Algorithm Structure
 The whole final MLpp project should consist of the following parts :
 1. Data to % curve stats
 2. % curve stats to pp estimation and estimated estimation accuracy